tilezen/vector-datasource/docs/layers.md

 #### Transit `colour_name` values:

 Transit lines may have their colours mapped onto one of these CSS colours.
 The intention is that designers can take this limited palette set and remap them onto a set which is more appropriate and in keeping with the other colours in the design.
+Inspired by [py-cooperhewitt-swatchbook](https://github.com/cooperhewitt/py-cooperhewitt-swatchbook).

 * aqua
 * aquamarine